Merriwa (NSW)

 Merriwa features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 67.3% of all households, including 24.8% couples with children, 31.1% couples without children, and 10.7% single parent families.
+Family households comprise 67.3% of all households, including 24.8% couples with children, 31.1% couples without children, and 10.7% single parent families.
 Non-family households make up the remaining 32.7%, with lone person households at 30.4% and group households comprising 2.1% of the total.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+The median household size is 2.4 people, matching the Rest of NSW average.

 Frequently Asked Questions - Households